Who we are

 Department of Transport announced that the Corridor Study working group had been closed without any actions taken or a statement given on future developments.

-Met with the EPA to raise our concerns.
+Save Willy Road met with the EPA to raise our concerns.
 We were supported by members from Doctors for the Environment and Melbourne University’s Lung Health Research Team.
-We hope to continue these discussions, but unfortunately, the EPA doesn’t have any legislative powers.

 MARCH 2020